abcdw/ironhide/README.md

 [:ihm/first-name] ;; => [["Firstname"]]
 ```

-`get-values` always returns a vector of addressed `bullet`s.
-Each `wildcard` inside
+`get-values` always returns a magazine (vector of addressed) `bullet`s.
+Each
-the path creates one dimension of address.
+`wildcard` inside the path creates one dimension of address.

+> Add more info about tricky magazine

 ### Sight